bilal-fazlani/commanddotnet/docs/Diagnostics/exceptions.md

 Configuration can be printed with `appRunner.ToString()`.
 See the [Command Logger > AppConfig](command-logger.md#appconfig) section for an example.

+Alternatively, `CommandLogger.Log(ctx)` can be used to output CommandLogger for exception handling.

 ### Full example

 ```c#